inf3rno/dflo/readme.md

 ### Manually

-I don't recommend to install the package yet, it is no use, but if you insist you can simple require the dflo.js file.
+I don't recommend to install the package yet, it is no use, but if you insist you can simply require the dflo.js file by node.js, or with browserify in browsers.

 ## License